 Five lodges for four seasons

-A country of only a few hundred thousand people, Bhutan has always carefully limited the number of travellers across its borders.
-The oldest of Aman’s five lodges, Amankora Paro, was the first international hotel to open in Bhutan and – along with the four lodges that followed – has pursued an enduring commitment to the surrounding communities in the years since.
-Mountain streams run through the 24-suite hideaway in Balakha village, just half an hour from the international airport.
+The oldest of Aman’s five lodges, Amankora Paro was the first international hotel to open in Bhutan and – along with the four lodges that followed – has pursued an enduring commitment to the surrounding communities in the years since.
+Mountain streams run through the 24-suite hideaway in Balakha Village, just half an hour from the international airport.

 Make an enquiry

 No request is too great and no detail too small.
 We are also here to assist you before your trip begins.